lzukw/WirelessDisplay/Scripts/Linux/README.md

 Needed external programs (xrandr, x11vnc, vncviewer and ffmpeg) are best installed with the packagemanager of the Linux-distribution:

-Note: Only X-server based desktops are supported, wayland is not supported by all needed tools (as of June 2020)!
+NOTE: Only X-server based desktops are supported, wayland is not supported by all needed tools (as of June 2020)!
+On wayland there seems to be no possibility to change the screen-resolution (xrandr definitively can't be used for this purpose).
+But see [Scripts/README.md] for how to add other Streaming-Types.
+Help on how to support wayland-based systems would be appreciated.

-No ThirdParty-executables are necessary.
+No ThirdParty-executables are necessary in the [ThirdParty/Linux]-folder.

 # Debian / Ubuntu

+The tool `xrandr` to change screen-resolutions should already be installed.

 ```
-xrandr should be installed.
 sudo apt-get install xdotool
 sudo apt-get install x11vnc
+sudo apt-get install tigervnc-viewer
-sudo apt-get install xtightvncviewer
+sudo apt-get install ffmpeg libavcodec-extra
 ```

 # Fedora

+The tool `xrandr` to change screen-resolutions should already be installed.

 ```
-xrandr should be installed
 sudo dnf install xdotool
 sudo dnf install x11vnc
 sudo dnf install tigervnc
+sudo dnf install ffmpeg x264-libs
 ```
-xtightvncviewer does not seem to be available on Feroda, so tignervnc is used as streaming-sink.
-The big disadvantage is, that the mouse-cursor is not shown by tigervnc (vncviewer).
-So a debian-based system is definitifely better suited as presentation-computer.

-The script [Scripts/Linux/startStreamingSink.sh] has to be modified: The line containing `xtightvncviewer` must be commented out, and the comment-hash-tag must be removed from the line containing `vncviewer`.
+The x264-libs package is in the rpmfusion-free repositories.